pts/tinyveracrypt/README.txt

   $ sudo ./tinyveracrypt.py open RAWDEVICE NAME

-This only works if the encrypted volume was created by tinyveracrypt or with another tool with the encryption and hash settings compatible with tinyveracrypt.
+This only works if the encrypted volume has been created by tinyveracrypt or with another tool with the encryption and hash settings compatible with tinyveracrypt.
+See Q6 for more info on compatibility.

 Q21B.
 How to open a LUKS1 encrypted volume on Linux?
 """"""""""""""""""""""""""""""""""""""""""""""""""""